 Mr O’Brien may ultimately end up with as much as 20 per cent of the company should warrants attached as an incentive to the restructuring end up being triggered.
 That will happen if the group reaches a certain equity value with sustained earnings growth.

-The Irish Times reported earlier this month that Digicel’s underlying earnings before interest, tax, depreciation and amortisation (Ebitda) rose 7 per cent to $766 million in its financial year to March, following several years of almost uninterrupted earnings decline.
+The Irish Times reported earlier this month that Digicel’s underlying earnings before interest, tax, depreciation and amortisation (ebitda) rose 7 per cent to $766 million in its financial year to March, following several years of almost uninterrupted earnings decline.

 Moody’s says its ongoing low rating on Digicel partly reflects its “presence in emerging markets with a history of instability and exposure to adverse weather events, and its exposure to the risk of currency depreciation against the US dollar”.

-Haiti, which accounts for around 18 per cent of group revenues, has been the subject of significant social unrest and political and economic volatility in recent times.
+Haiti, which accounts for about 18 per cent of group revenues, has been the subject of significant social unrest and political and economic volatility in recent times.
 “Longer term, the company’s exposure to low-rated countries could also put pressure on Digicel’s rating,” Moody’s warned.

 “The restructuring process significantly changed Digicel’s interest expenses and liquidity profile, providing the company with financial flexibility.
 Nonetheless, rating progression would require visibility and execution over the company’s operating plan,” it added.